beardedgm/HexPlora/README.md

 A row of buttons below the settings provides quick actions:

 - **Mode: Reveal/Hide** – switches between revealing or hiding hexes.
  - **Add Token** – enables token placement.
+You will be prompted for a label when placing a token.
 Existing tokens can be dragged or cleared.
 - **Reset View** – resets zoom and panning. **Reset Fog** hides all revealed hexes.
 - **Clear Tokens** – removes all tokens from the map.
 - **Toggle Debug** – shows internal debug information.